thinkphp/awk/README.md

 The name "AWK" comes from the initials of its creators: Alfred Aho, Peter Weinberger, and Brian Kernighan

+#### How to Install

+AWK is typically included by default in most Unix-like operating systems, including Ubuntu.
+However, if for any reason it's not installed on your system, you can install it using the package manager.
+Here's how you can install AWK on Ubuntu:

+Open a terminal and type the following command:

+sudo apt-get update
+sudo apt-get install gawk

 ```
 Name, Age, City
 Alice, 28, New York